OmarSenger/Al-Ahly-FC/README.md

 AL Ahly FC

-Africa Champions League Winner , simply an app to show some of the club players with their details in a seperate page from the others .
+Africa Champions League Winner ,

+Simply an App to show some of the club players with their details in a seperate page , using the navigator to send the details of the clicked player from the first page to the second page to show .

 Widgets Used for UI :
 1- Container